Mathiasn21/Data_Object_Instantiation_project/DOI_framwork/docs/index.md

 Necessary rules will involve utilizing annotations when required and/or initializing a class with specific constructor parameters or parameter lists.
 Which further is a compromise that aims to displease everyone equally whilst allowing the framework to handle a broader aspect of responsibilities.
 Like allowing for more file formats and/or other types of resources, or even internal data structures.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.